Property DivisionBuilding a Bridge to Your Future

 Whether you have a high-asset divorce or one with more modest property, it is important to protect your property rights.
 Kathryn assists clients in Plano, Frisco, Prosper, Little Elm, Lewisville, Denton, Allen, McKinney and throughout the Metroplex in this regard.

-To schedule a consultation with Kathryn in her Plano office please click the link on this page.
+To schedule a consultation with Kathryn in her Frisco office please click the link on this page.

 Kathryn Lanigan Pruitt